 This is the question.
 Dr. Oliviera recommended starting meds for RA, because it seems I’m heading in that direction.
 However, he did say that these blood markers prove only a lot of inflammation – which can be caused by other things (but usually RA.)
 I asked if I could have three months to change my diet/lifestyle to see if I can reduce or eliminate this crazy inflammation.
 (From my blood work, I think I should look like a puffer fish.)

-The doc agreed.
+The doc said OK.

 So that’s the journey I’ve started as of a week ago.
 I’m going to write about it here, because we are an inflammation nation, and maybe my journey will help someone else.
 All this inflammation has to be good for something.